 - Media Area– for the computers the kids use for school and projects.
 We keep them in the media room.

-- White Board- classroomish I know, but I often use it for explaining things.
+- White Boards– I often use it for explaining things along with a chalkboard.
 Or to write down assignments and reminders for the day.
 And sometimes the kids work problems and their own explanations on the board.
 I keep portable white boards on hand too for working math problems and playing games.

 - Large Table– for school work and projects.
 Though the kids can go to any area to do their work, they often work there together.
 We put it right in the large window so there would be plenty of natural light.